Little Rock Film Festival

-The Little Rock Film Festival (LRFF) is an annual film festival held in Downtown Little Rock, Arkansas each spring.
+The Little Rock Film Festival (LRFF) was an annual film festival held in Downtown Little Rock, Arkansas each spring.
 Based in the historic River Market District, home to the William Jefferson Clinton Presidential Library, the Little Rock Film Festival has showcased the best in Narrative, Documentary, and Short films from around the World.
 It hosts parties, panels, workshops, and youth programs for aspiring filmmakers.
 The LRFF devotes screenings and programs specifically for Southern and Arkansas films.
 In 2010, citing prize money, distribution opportunity, and a chance to be a part of a large event, MovieMaker Magazine included the Little Rock Film Festival on its annual list of The Top 25 Film Festivals Worth the Entry Fee.

 History

 Founded in 2005 by Little Rock natives and documentary filmmakers Brent and Craig Renaud, along with Owen Brainard and Jamie Moses to promote the film industry in Arkansas, the first three years of the Little Rock Film Festival screened more than 250 films from three dozen countries, conducted filmmaking workshops, held panels with industry leaders, and hosted notable actors, directors, and producers from around the globe.

 In 2010 the Little Rock Film Festival hired Executive Director and Arkansas native Jack Lofton and programmed many of the most high-profile films at the festival.
 Under the Renauds' and Lofton's guidance, the festival grew exponentially with more than 25,000 people in attendance and over 100 films screened, with workshops, panels, and parties included over the increased five-day festival.
 The 2010 LRFF showcased a strong and diverse film lineup from a pool of over 600 film submissions from 30 different countries.